atticedit/jukebox-jury/doc/user_stories.md

 ---

-### Story 6
+### Story 5

-As someone needing music to listen to while concentrating on tasks, I want to view a report on artists in order to see which are best to listen to while concentrating.
+As a music fanatic who also needs to get things done, I want to view a report on artists in my collection in order to see which are best to listen to while concentrating.

 ##### Usage